activatedgeek/blog/content/wishlist/index.md

 I'm looking for a general attack recipe for such kind of bounds analysis.

+### Bayesian Monte Carlo

+MCMC methods have been perhaps the most popular methods to solve intractable probabilistic models, however it has its fair share of criticism {{<cite bib="o1987monte">}}.
+I kind of share the same feelings (which I spent a lot of time with in my Masters thesis) though I wouldn't rule it out just yet.
+There's another family of work called the Bayesian Monte Carlo {{<cite bib="ghahramani2003bayesian">}}.
+I believe variants are also known as Adaptive Bayesian Quadrature {{<cite bib="o1991bayes">}} which in principle allows us to encode smoothness priors into the algorithm for sample efficieny, albeit at a computational cost.
+Quite frankly, I have not found enough friendly resources to dig enough into this topic but it definitely is an exciting direction to pursue.

 # Technical

 Most of these are gaps in my knowledge.
 Looking for resources and perspectives